 - 23.1 Fire scenes are one of the most complex and difficult scenes to work. - 23.1.1 Conditions of fire scenes that create difficulties include the fire damage itself, the damage to the stability of the structure, the presence of debris covering items, the addition of water and/or fire retardant, the destruction of the scene/evidence during firefighting efforts, and the fact that dark surfaces do not reflect light well. - 23.2 Safety should be the first concern prior to entering a fire crime scene. - 23.2.1 Structural concerns may affect the way a CSI can move safely through the scene.
 Prior to entry, the scene shall be determined to be safe by the Fire Marshal or investigating fire department; a note should be made as to who made the authorization to enter. - 23.2.2 Inhalation of dusts and gases are a health concern on scene.
 In order to prevent exposure, a particulate mask should be utilized (at a minimum), based on the condition of the scene. - 23.2.3 The effects of fire and of firefighting may damage the structure and items in the scene.
-Care should be taken to avoid sharp objects when moving through the scene and moving items to search for evidence. - 23.2.4 The fire marshal, fire investigator, or fire department personnel can advise analysts of fire scene safety and areas of concern. - 23.3 Investigations of fire crime scenes involve coordination with the fire department and/or fire investigator. - 23.3.1 Origin and cause determinations are made by the fire investigator.
+Care should be taken to avoid sharp objects when moving through the scene and moving items to search for evidence. - 23.2.4 The fire marshal, fire investigator, or fire department personnel can advise CSIs of fire scene safety and areas of concern. - 23.3 Investigations of fire crime scenes involve coordination with the fire department and/or fire investigator. - 23.3.1 Origin and cause determinations are made by the fire investigator.
 They can be helpful in determining areas of focus for documentation and evidence collection. - 23.3.2 The fire department should be consulted in order to determine how they altered the scene during their response. - 23.3.2.1 During fire suppression, firefighters may force entry into buildings, break windows, tear down walls, or move objects such as furniture. - 23.3.2.2 During overhaul, firefighters search for hot spots and eliminate them.
-In doing so, debris may be removed from the scene. - 23.4 Fire scenes should be properly documented using photography, notes, and sketches/diagrams (as appropriate) prior to searching the scene and collection of any evidence. - 23.4.1 Camera settings and/or photographic techniques should be altered in order to adequately photograph a scene blackened by the action of fire.
-Adjustments should be made in order to increase the amount of light
+In doing so, debris may be removed from the scene. - 23.4 Fire scenes should be properly documented using photography, notes, and sketches/diagrams (as appropriate) prior to searching the scene and collection of any evidence. - 23.4.1 Camera settings and/or photographic techniques should be altered to adequately photograph a scene blackened by the action of fire.
+Adjustments should be made to increase the amount of light gathered while the shutter is open, which can be accomplished through changes to the ISO, shutter speed, and f-stop in the camera, or by the use of additional lighting techniques.